Stunning Historical Evidence

 But had the ancient Jews, and particularly at the time of Jesus [Messiah], such lunar months and years with an intercalary month, as the Talmud asserts?
 The great majority of chronologists, amongst whom are Wurm, Ideler, Wieseler, V. Gumpach, and Winer, return an affirmative answer to this question.
 There have not been wanting, however, those who maintain the contrary, and claim for the Jews of the age of Jesus the reckoning by solar months and years.
 This view finds an advocate particularly in Seyffarth, in a treatise (Chronology Sacra, p.
 43 ff.) which has the special object of vindicating the New Testament chronology of the Fathers.
 Among the assertions of the Fathers [Amos, Matthew, Mark, and Luke], there is one to the effect that the obscuration of the sun on the day of the crucifixion of Jesus [the Messiah] was due to an astronomical [solar] eclipse.
 To maintain this position, solar months must be ascribed to the Jews; for if they reckoned by lunar months, and these months began with the new moon, the 15th Nisan must fall at the time of the full moon, in which an eclipse of the sun is impossible, since this can take place only at the time of a new moon.
 Seyffarth maintains that the Sanhedrin of Tiberias, which drew up the present Jewish calendar about A.D.
 200, invented the lunar months and years, and got them surreptitiously introduced into the books of Jewish tradition.
 To this it must be objected that the Sanhedrin, if it had really practiced this deception, would assuredly have represented this newly-invented calendar as handed down in the lump by tradition.
 But this is not the case; on the contrary, the calendar of the modern Jews introduced by the Sanhedrin is in many respects different from that described in tradition, especially in the Mishna Rosh hashana . . .
 Chronological and Geographic Basis of the History of Jesus Christ, p.
 7, Section 9.

-The above quote attempts an honest look at historical Hebrew time reckoning by revealing an apparent paradox.
-But dont be misled to believe there are only two options as presented: 1) Solar months; or 2) Lunar months that are based wholly upon a dark or crescent New Moon, simple because this is a modern Jewish tradition.
+The above quote attempts an honest look at historical Hebrew time-reckoning by revealing an apparent paradox.
+But don’t be misled to believe there are only two options as presented: 1) Solar months; or 2) Lunar months that are based wholly upon a dark or crescent New Moon, simple because this is a modern Jewish tradition.
 For the weight of evidence found in Scripture and some historical documents including the Dead Sea Scrolls ascribe the true New Moon to have been the Full Moon after all.
 This being the case, at the time of the crucifixion, which occurred on Passover the 14th of the first lunar month of Abib (Nissan), would have naturally then transpired at the time of a dark conjunction lunar phase, which is necessary for a solar eclipse to have occurred, as is well documented in Scripture and History.
 On this most notable day in all of history, the commencement of all the prophetic events, is it not highly probable given the facts, that the Most High magnified the length and intensity of that epic event to bring attention to the beneficiary GIFT of His Son for mankind?
 Refer to study, Sun was Darkened from the Sixth to the Ninth Hour.

-The very fact that both the solar and lunar years have differing lengths requiring intercalation (the process of adding extra days or months, respectively, during leap years) was used by Abraham to prove that nature itself was not to be worshiped, but that there was a Supreme Being superior to nature that was its Creator.
+The very fact that both the solar and lunar years are of differing lengths requiring intercalation (the process of adding extra days or months, respectively, during leap years) was used by Abraham to prove that nature itself was not to be worshiped, but that there was a Supreme Being superior to nature that was its Creator.

-This his opinion was derived from the irregular phenomena that were visible both at land and sea, as well as those that happen to the sun and moon, and all the heavenly bodies, thus: “If [said he]these bodies had power of their own, they would certainly take care of their own regular motions; but since they do not preserve such regularity, they made it plain, that in so far as they co-operate to our advantage, they do it not of their own abilities, but as they are subservient to Him that commands them; to whom alone we ought justly to offer our honor and thanksgiving.”
+This his opinion was derived from the irregular phenomena that were visible both at land and sea, as well as those that happen to the sun and moon, and all the heavenly bodies, thus: “If [said he] these bodies had power of their own, they would certainly take care of their own regular motions; but since they do not preserve such regularity, they made it plain, that in so far as they co-operate to our advantage, they do it not of their own abilities, but as they are subservient to Him that commands them; to whom alone we ought justly to offer our honor and thanksgiving.”
 Antiquities of the Jews, Book I, chapter VII, verse 1.

-It was this very teaching which according to Josephus, was a contributing fact of in Abraham’s decision to leave Ur: “For which doctrines, when the Chaldeans and other people of Mesopotamia raised a tumult against him, he thought fit to leave the country; and at the command, and by the assistance of God, he came and lived in the land of Canaan.”
+It was this very teaching which according to Josephus, was a contributing fact in Abraham’s decision to leave Ur: “For which doctrines, when the Chaldeans and other people of Mesopotamia raised a tumult against him, he thought fit to leave the country; and at the command, and by the assistance of God, he came and lived in the land of Canaan.”
 Antiquities of the Jews, Book I, chapter VII, verse 1.

 In the mid-1st century B.C.
 Julius Caesar invited Sosigenes, an Alexandrian astronomer, to advise him about the reform of the calendar, and Sosigenes decided that the only practical step was to abandon the lunar calendar altogether.
 Months must be arranged on a seasonal basis, and a tropical [solar] year used, as in the Egyptian calendar.
 The Julian Calendar, Encyclopedia Britannica.